Mu Cang Chai Vietnam is one of the most amazing landscapes of rice-terraced fields in Vietnam.

 Around May-June is the pouring season, when summer rains began pouring down the mountain, the water is led from the mountains into terraces.
 Water flooded into the fields to make arid become softer and swells to grow rice.
 This is also the time people go to the field to crops and prepare for a new season.
 Therefore in the terraced in Northern Vietnam Mountains can only plant rice one time per year.
 This terraced water flashed in the sunset creates a beauty that many tourists to be surprised.

 So fantastic, right?
-However it will be more exciting if you take best Hanoi tours with many awesome places near Mung Cang Chai.
+However it will be more exciting if you take best Mu Chang Chai Tours with many awesome places near Mung Cang Chai.

 There are 4 ways you can choose: